-This Section provides more than 35 tables and graphs showing data on bicycling and walking in the 50 largest cities in the United States and 19 additional cities that have been included in the Benchmarking Report since 2014.
+This Section provides more than 35 tables and graphs showing data on bicycling and walking in 76 cities selected based on population and Bicycle Friendly Community award level.

 Approximately 28% of all people who primarily walk to work and 33% of all people who primarily bike to work in the United States live in the 50 largest cities in the United States, according to the American Community Survey.
 This is approximately twice the percentage of the US population that lives in the 50 largest cities (~15%).